-The enclosed proxy is solicited by the Board of Directors of Dollar General Corporation (The "Company") for use at the Annual Meeting of Stockholders to be held in the corporate auditorium at Dollar General Corporation, 427 Beech Street, Scottsville, Kentucky, on June 3, 1996, at 11:00 a.m., local time, and any adjournment thereof.
-This proxy material was first mailed to stockholders on or about April 30, 1996.
+The enclosed proxy is solicited by the Board of Directors of Dollar General Corporation (the "Company") for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held in the corporate auditorium at Dollar General Corporation, 427 Beech Street, Scottsville, Kentucky, on June 2, 1997, at 11:00 a.m., local time, and any adjournments thereof.
+This proxy material was first mailed to stockholders on or about April 28, 1997.

-The purposes of the Annual Meeting are to elect nine (9) directors; to approve an amendment to the Company's Restated Articles of Incorporation increasing the number of authorized shares of common stock to 200,000,000 shares from 100,000,000 shares; to ratify the appointment of Coopers & Lybrand L.L.P. as the Company's independent accountants for the current fiscal year; and to transact such other business as may properly be brought before the Annual Meeting or any adjournment thereof.
-The Board of Directors recommends a vote FOR the election of the nominees as directors, FOR the amendment to the Company's Restated Articles of Incorporation and FOR the appointment of Coopers & Lybrand L.L.P.
+The purposes of the Annual Meeting are to elect nine (9) directors and transact such other business as may properly be brought before the Annual Meeting or any adjournments thereof.
+The Board of Directors recommends a vote "FOR" the election of the nominees as directors.